somenoe/joy-to-mouse/README.md

    - Try reconnecting the controller
    - Check if pygame recognizes your controller
    - Verify controller drivers are installed
+   - Check logs in `logs/` directory for initialization errors

 2. **Cursor movement issues**:
-   - Adjust `MOUSE_SENSITIVITY` and `MOUSE_SPEED` in config.py
+   - Adjust `MOUSE_SENSITIVITY` (default: 3.0) and `MOUSE_SPEED` (default: 20.0) in config.py
-   - Try adjusting `DEADZONE` if there's unwanted drift
+   - Try adjusting `DEADZONE` (default: 0.1) if there's unwanted drift
-   - Modify `ACCELERATION` for different movement feels
+   - Modify `ACCELERATION` (default: 1.2) for different movement feels
+   - Use L2/R2 triggers to dynamically adjust sensitivity between 0.5 and 7.0

 3. **Scrolling issues**:
-   - Adjust `SCROLL_SENSITIVITY` in config.py
+   - Adjust `SCROLL_SENSITIVITY` (default: 3) in config.py
+   - Use LB/RB buttons to dynamically adjust scroll speed between 0.5 and 7.0
    - Verify right analog stick functionality
    - Check trigger axis mappings for your controller
-   - Review logs for any reported issues
+   - Review logs in `logs/` directory for any reported issues

+4. **Program freezing/unresponsive**:
+   - Press Start/Options button to toggle pause state
+   - Check logs for any error messages
+   - Ensure CPU usage isn't too high during operation
+   - Verify controller is still connected

+## Acknowledgments

+- Thanks to the [pygame](https://www.pygame.org) community for the controller support
+- [PyAutoGUI](https://pyautogui.readthedocs.io) team for mouse control functionality
+- [NumPy](https://numpy.org) team for mathematical operations

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the pygame community for the controller support
-- PyAutoGUI team for mouse control functionality
-- NumPy team for mathematical operations